MetaCoq/metacoq/README.md

 Once in the right environment, run `./configure.sh` for a global build or `./configure.sh local` for a local build.
 Then use:

-- `make` to compile the `template-coq` plugin, the `checker`, the `pcuic` development and the `extraction` plugin.
+- `make` to compile the `template-coq` plugin, the `checker`, the `pcuic` development and the `erasure` plugin.
 You can also selectively build each target.

 - `make translations` to compile the translation plugins